SHORTSTACK: Distributed, Fault-tolerant, Oblivious Data Access: Limitations of Strawman approaches

 \begin{itemize}[itemsep=0pt, leftmargin=*] \item Consider the (simplest) case of a read-only workload with a static access distribution.
-The above na\"ive solution of replacing a failed proxy server with a new one, and having clients reissue the failed requests has a subtle security issue.
-Consider a real query on key $k$; and consider the scenario where the proxy fails in the middle of sending out requests (both real and fake) in the batch to the KV store, that is, some of the requests in the batch have been sent out while others are lost.
-Since the proxy has failed, the client would receive no response for $k$; thus, upon restarting the proxy, the client will retry a real request on $k$.
-The retried requests will result in the same real accesses, but potentially new fake accesses.
-An adversary can thus exploit the transcript of queries at the server to identify real requests with high confidence by isolating repeated accesses right before and right after a failure, hence leaking sensitive information. \item Write queries make the problem significantly more challenging.
-Consider a write request to a key with two replicas; suppose the proxy fails when the write value has propagated to only one of the replicas (and thus, is buffered in the UpdateCache waiting to be propagated to the other replica).
+Replacing a failed proxy server with a new one, and having clients reissue the failed queries, results in the following subtle security issue.
+Consider a real query on key $k$; and consider the scenario where the proxy fails in the middle of sending out queries (both real and fake) in the batch to the KV store, that is, some of the queries in the batch have been sent out while others are lost.
+Since the proxy has failed, the client would receive no response for $k$; thus, upon restarting the proxy, the client will retry a real query on $k$.
+The retried queries will result in the same real accesses, but potentially new fake accesses.
+An adversary can thus exploit the transcript of queries at the server to identify real queries with high confidence by isolating repeated accesses right before and right after a failure, hence gaining sensitive information. \item Write queries make the problem significantly more challenging.
+Consider a write query to a key with two replicas; suppose the proxy fails when the write value has propagated to only one of the replicas (and thus, is buffered in the UpdateCache waiting to be propagated to the other replica).
 We now replace the failed proxy with a new one.
-Since the UpdateCache state is lost, when a read request for this key is received, the new proxy could end up reading the value from one of the stale replicas, violating the data correctness/consistency guarantee.
-Alternatively, if the new proxy reads all replicas for the key to determine which one has the latest value (\eg, using timestamps), oblivious data access guarantees would be violated since an adversary can identify replica correlations (replicas being accessed belong to the same key) by exploiting requests right after a failure.
+Since the UpdateCache state is lost, when a read query for this key is received, the new proxy could end up reading the value from one of the stale replicas, violating the data correctness/consistency guarantee.
+Alternatively, if the new proxy reads all replicas of the key to determine which one has the latest value (\eg, using timestamps), oblivious data access guarantees would be violated since an adversary can identify replica correlations (replicas being accessed belong to the same key) by analyzing queries right after a failure. \end{itemize}